berkyalkn/AI-travel-agent/README.md

 -   **Autonomous End-to-End Planning:** Generates a complete itinerary from a single natural language prompt.
 - **Live API Integration:** Connects to real-time APIs for flights and hotels, and uses live web search (Tavily) for activities, grounding all plans in current, real-world data.
--   **Multi-Agent Orchestration:** Uses LangGraph to manage a stateful team of specialized agents (Planner, Researcher, Evaluator, etc.) that collaborate to achieve a goal.
+-   **Multi-Agent Orchestration:** Uses LangGraph to manage a stateful team of specialized agents (Planner, Researcher, Evaluator, etc.) that collaborate and share state to achieve a complex goal.
--   **Parallel Task Execution:**  Efficiently searches for flights and hotels concurrently.
+-   **Parallel Task Execution:**  Efficiently searches for flights and hotels concurrently to reduce planning time.
 -   **Intelligent Self-Correction & Multi-Path Refinement:** A built-in Evaluator agent checks the plan against user constraints (e.g., budget).
-If the plan fails, it intelligently decides whether to refine the flight or the hotel and triggers a revision loop.
+If the plan fails, it strategically decides whether to refine the flight or the hotel and triggers a targeted revision loop.
+The system intelligently selects the next-best option from the available choices in each loop.
--   **Structured & Formatted Outputs:** Delivers the final plan as both a structured Pydantic object and user-friendly, styled Markdown and HTML reports.
+-   **Robust & Formatted Outputs:** Delivers the final plan as both a structured Pydantic object and user-friendly, styled Markdown and HTML reports.

 ---